 Deductibles, Coinsurance, and Benefit Period Maximums are calculated based upon the Maximum Allowed Amount, not the Provider's billed charges.

-Benefit Period Calendar Year Dependent Age Limit Dependent Children are covered to age 26.
-Coverage ends at the end of the month in which the child turns age 26.
-Please see the "Eligibility and Enrollment - Adding Members" section for further details.
+Benefit Period Calendar Year Dependent Age Limit To the end of the month in which the child attains age 26 Please see the "Eligibility and Enrollment - Adding Members" section for further details.